The framework behind GlidePath

 The operating runway

-Orientation & alignment
+Orientation and alignment

 Guided operation

-Readiness evaluation
+Readiness review

 Transition or exit

-What this is not
+What this framework is not

 Not coaching